 For unregistered vehicles, a tow warning will be placed on the car giving the owner three (3) days to register the vehicle and avoid impoundment.

 The owner of a disabled vehicle that is blocking right-of-ways, roadways or improperly parked, shall notify the University Police Office immediately.
 If the disabled vehicle requires removal by a wrecker, it will be towed at the owner’s expense.

-Any person who has had their vehicle impounded or towed will be responsible for all accrued expenses, including towing mileage, hook-up fee, storage, etc. NSU Campus Police uses the wrecker rotation process.
-The police dispatcher will telephone the next rotation wrecker on call for all campus towing.
+Any person who has had their vehicle impounded or towed will be responsible for all accrued expenses, including towing mileage, hook-up fee, storage, etc. NSU University Police uses the wrecker rotation process.
+The Police Dispatcher will call the next rotation wrecker on call for all campus towing.